freelan-developers/freelan/README.md

 Which parts of the OpenSSL crypto library does it provide ?
 -----------------------------------------------------------

-In the end: everything.

-From now on, here is what is currently implemented:
+Here is what is currently implemented:

  - HMAC
  - Error handling